ndimov/ndimov.github.io/nyc-line.md

 title: NYC Line Dance
 ---

 NYC has a lot of country line dance and two-step events!
 This page describes the regular events in the city.
+For dance demos, tutorials, and more, see [the NYC Line Dance Resource](https://docs.google.com/spreadsheets/d/1uowaEp8StV3EdPoNH1Rthaz1v_K2wDrw0091xj1JAKU).

 Events are roughly sorted by popularity among regular dancers, my personal familiarity, and event frequency.
 Check their website and instagram for updates, since dates often change and sometimes they host one-off popup events (especially in summer).
 Instagram is also great for videos and pictures to get a vibe of what each event is like!

 ### Event Listing

 #### [Stud Country](https://studcountry.us/NYC)
 - <i class="fa-fw fa-solid fa-circle-info"></i> Queer Church of Line Dance and Two Stepping.
-Party atmosphere
+Party atmosphere, great for newcomers
-- <i class="fa-fw fa-regular fa-calendar"></i> Most Tuesdays.
+- <i class="fa-fw fa-regular fa-calendar"></i> Most Thursdays.
 Dates often change; check the calendar
 - <i class="fa-fw fa-solid fa-location-dot"></i> Multiple venues, Manhattan and Brooklyn
 - <i class="fa-fw fa-solid fa-graduation-cap"></i> Also hosts various class series and workshops throughout the month

 #### [uevrline](https://www.uevrline.nyc/)
 - <i class="fa-fw fa-solid fa-circle-info"></i> Crowded line dancing behind a Ukranian restaurant.
 Two lessons each night, often to new choreos.
-- <i class="fa-fw fa-regular fa-calendar"></i> Every Wednesday (advanced); Some Tuesdays (beginner)
+- <i class="fa-fw fa-regular fa-calendar"></i> Every Wednesday (intermediate/advanced); Some Tuesdays (beginner)
 - <i class="fa-fw fa-regular fa-clock"></i> 8-10 pm
 - <i class="fa-fw fa-solid fa-location-dot"></i> Ukranian East Village Restaurant, East Village, Manhattan
 - <i class="fa-fw fa-solid fa-ticket"></i> Tickets can be reserved online at noon the day before and usually sell out in a minute.
 Limited availability at the door.